 Checking your doors.
 Just like everything else in your home, doors need maintenance.
 You can easily take care of squeaking hinges with some lubricants.
 Loose doorknobs are easily fixable too.
 More often than not, all they need is a little tightening of the screws, but just in case you need a little more reinforcement, your local hardware store can provide you with special adhesives and other binding agents to keep those loose screws in place.

 As always, it is important to know that major appliance repair or replacement requires professional assistance.
 Don’t attempt to repair any of your appliances yourself.
-To get expert help with your major home projects, consider a home warranty policy like TotalProtect® Gold that includes quarterly maintenance checks in addition to repair and replacement coverage.
+To get expert help with your major home projects, consider a home warranty policy like TotalProtect®.

 The information in this article is intended to provide guidance on the proper maintenance and care of systems and appliances in the home.
 Not all of the topics mentioned are covered by our home warranty or maintenance plans.
 Please review your home warranty contract carefully to understand your coverage.